A growing number of Americans are delaying marriage, with some couples skipping the nuptials altogether in order to protect their wealth.

-Love and marriage used to be inseparable, but a growing number of Americans are delaying marriage into their 30s, with some couples skipping the nuptials altogether in order to protect their wealth.
+Love and marriage used to be inseparable, but a growing number of Americans are delaying marriage in to their 30s, with some couples skipping the nuptials altogether in order to protect their wealth.
 While it’s not a lack of love, the potential cost of marriage just doesn’t make sense to some.

 In the 1970s, eight in 10 Americans were married by age 30, according to the U.S. Census Bureau.
-In 2017, that age increased 15 years with eight in 10 Americans being married by the time they’re 45-years-old.
+In 2017, that age increased 15 years with eight in 10 Americans being married by the time they’re 45 years old.

-“When you get married, that comes with certain statutorily imposed entitlements or advantages,” says Gehring.
+“When you get married, that comes with certain statutorily imposed entitlements or advantages,” says Ranzau.
 But there are also potential disadvantages.
 “The financial implications are certainly something couples are scrutinizing as they decide whether or not to wed.”

-With societal attitudes surrounding marriage evolving, many young Americans—specifically Millennials —are taking the time to gain their financial footing.
+With societal attitudes surrounding marriage evolving, many young Americans—specifically millennials—are taking the time to gain their financial footing, Ranzau thinks.

 For young Americans grappling with the high cost of continuing education, there’s also a clear benefit to putting off marriage.
 “Once they get married, their spouse’s income and assets are included in the financial aid calculation,” says Ranzau.

 If you’re making good money when you’re young, it may be more tax efficient to file as an individual or separately, even if you do marry.
-“It may be better to file separately because you may avoid the marriage penalty if you are earning a significant annual income and, thereby, end up paying less in terms of income taxes," he says.
+“It may be better to file separately because you may avoid the marriage penalty if you are earning a significant annual income and, thereby, end up paying less in terms of income taxes,” she says.

-On the other hand, if one spouse stands to inherit assets they may decide to wait until after the inheritance is received to marry.
+On the other hand, if one spouse stands to inherit assets, they may decide to wait until after the inheritance is received to marry.
 That’s because in some states, an inheritance is considered marital property unless it’s held in trust for the benefit of the inheritor.

 “If an individual were to be married when they receive the inheritance and then divorce, their spouse may walk away with half of the inheritance,” Ranzau says.

-“If [one person] is making all the money they often like to keep it separate," he says, adding that they’re willing to share with their partner and support them, but they do not necessarily want to co-own assets officially.
+“If [one person] is making all the money they often like to keep it separate,” Ranzau says, adding that they’re willing to share with their partner and support them, but they do not necessarily want to co-own assets officially.

 While that may not sound terribly romantic, it’s a decision that could prove to be wise should the couple marry then divorce.
 Under most state laws, in the event of divorce, spouses are entitled to a share of the couple’s combined property.